Mindfulness Based Cognitive Therapy

 A person is taught to first identify his various mind states and then actively change it to produce desired outcomes.

-For example, an individual is taught to become aware when he gets involved in negative thinking, distressing emotional responses, destructive behavior etc. and then he takes a step forward to alter all these unconscious patterns using his conscious efforts.
+For example, an individual is taught to become aware when they get involved in negative thinking, distressing emotional responses, destructive behavior etc. and then they take a step forward to alter all these unconscious patterns using their conscious efforts.

 While cognitive therapy educates you about the various involuntary mind and body behavioral patterns so that you could identify and change it deliberately, mindfulness methods provide a better solution for dissolving such harmful thoughts, emotions, behaviors and feelings.